microsoft/azure-iot-edge-vsts-extension/overview.md

 In deploy task, you need to choose the Azure Subscription that contains your IoT Hub, and then input the IoT Hub name, deployment ID, deployment priority.
 There're 2 ways to deploy the Edge devices: `Single Device` or `Multiple Devices`.
 For single device, you need to specify the device ID.
 For multiple devices, input the target condition of devices you would like to deploy.
 Do not use double quote.
 Example: tags.building=9 and tags.environment='test'.

 ## Contact Information
-For further information or to resolve issues, contact //TODO.
+For further information or to resolve issues, contact vsciot@microsoft.com.

-## Change Log
-You can view the change log here //TODO.